Legitcode/ReactJSNews/_posts/2016-04-07-how-to-make-your-react-apps-10x-faster.md

 categories: react, performance, webpack, babel
 ---

-Without any modifications, React is really fast as is.
+Without any modifications, React is really fast.
 However, there are a few things you can to improve performance.
-At my job at HelloSign, I quickly discovered some quick fixes which made our apps incredibly snappy.
-With these changes, I was able to reduce the time it took to render our application from over 3000 milliseconds to less that 200 milliseconds.
+I work at HelloSign, where I quickly discovered some quick fixes which made our apps incredibly snappy.
+With these changes, I was able to reduce render time from over 3000 milliseconds to less than 200 milliseconds.

 <!--more-->